lbowles/Personal-Website-V2/portfolio/src/posts/status-of-onset-carbon.md

 - **Soil carbon sequestration:** Increasing the amount of carbon stored in soil by planting cover crops, reducing tillage, and other practices.

-- **Ocean fertilization:** Adding nutrients to the ocean to stimulate the growth of algae, which absorb carbon dioxide.
+- **Ocean fertilisation:** Adding nutrients to the ocean to stimulate the growth of algae, which absorb carbon dioxide.

 While all of these methodologies have their advantages and disadvantages my favourite one is afforestation/reforestation as it has the added benefit of restoring wildlife habitats and is also more cost and energy effective than the alternatives.
 The potential for scale is also far greater compared to the others that are still relatively new and untested concepts.
 So, the other vast majority of non-removal credit methodologies produced are: